lukacspapp/GA-SEI-Project-2-Brewdog/README.md

 ## Bugs 🐞

 * We could not get the error handling to work properly within the timeframe.
-On the index page(/beers) if the user scrolls down to the bottom of the page it always shows ‘Beers are Loading …’ but when the API stops working it will display ‘Oh something went wrong, There are no beers to display😔'.
+On the index page(/beers) if the user scrolls down to the bottom of the page it always shows ‘Beers are Loading …’ ​​but when the API stops working it will display ‘Oh something went wrong, There are no beers to display’.